Stone Roses reunion triumph leaves fans wanting more

 Most reviews were far more positive, however.

-"Even the staunchest fan may have harbored reservations about their ability to relight the glory days, let alone party like it's 1989," said Rob Hughes of the Telegraph.
+"Even the staunchest fan may have harboured reservations about their ability to relight the glory days, let alone party like it's 1989," said Rob Hughes of the Telegraph.

 "But, tonight at least, they've exceeded all expectations.
 Bucket hats in the air, I say."